 If you are having a hard time paying for home cooling and heating costs, there are some resources that might help.
 Contact the National Energy Assistance Referral service, your local Area Agency on Aging, senior center, or social service agency.

 To learn more, go to Hot Weather Safety for Older Adults.
-Free publications on hot weather safety and other healthy aging topics in English and Spanish are available from the NIA website or by calling NIA’s toll-free number: 1-800-222-2225.
+Free publications on hot weather safety and other healthy aging topics in English and Spanish are available from the NIA website or by calling NIA’s number: 1-800-222-2225.

 About the National Institute on Aging: The NIA leads the federal government effort conducting and supporting research on aging and the health and well-being of older people.
 The Institute’s broad scientific program seeks to understand the nature of aging and to extend the healthy, active years of life.
 For more information on research, aging, and health, go to the NIA website.